New Student Orientation – Fall 2016

 If you have not already confirmed your enrollment by submitting a $300 non-refundable seat deposit, please do so by following this link.

 First Year Students: Your first day of law school is rapidly approaching.
-Orientation will be begin on Monday, August 8th, 2016 and continue through Saturday, August 13th, 2016 and is required for all first year students.
+Fall 2016 Orientation will be held on Monday, August 8th, 2016 – Thursday, August 11th, 2016 from 6 p.m. – 10 p.m. and is required for all first year students.

 During orientation, students will participate in several workshops designed to help prepare for and be successful in law school.
 Among other things, students will be introduced to legal analysis, the Socratic method, and the briefing of cases.
 In addition, students will participate in a mock law school class.
 They will have the opportunity to meet their first year professors as well as other faculty members, obtain locker assignment, purchase books, meet classmates, get student ID, etc. Reading assignments for orientation will be emailed in the orientation packet during mid-July.
 In the meantime, students are encouraged to read one or more of the books listed on the summer reading list.